 - Use on joints for arthritis or other structural issues causing pain.

-- Castor oil used for the cure of swollen lymph nodes and for support of lymphatic system including lymph vessels, spleen, and thymus.
+- It used for the cure of swollen lymph nodes and for support of lymphatic system including lymph vessels, spleen, and thymus.

 - Calming effect and emotional support by specifically applying on the abdomen and solar plexus.

 - For support of lungs in respiratory diseases like asthma, pneumonia and pulmonary oedema.

 - Use in dealing with menstrual cramps affecting the daily routine of women having periods.

 - Use for benign breast lumps like cysts causing discomfort